This post may contain affiliate links, view our disclosure policy.

 Many people choose to pre-order their pizza while they are waiting due to the already long bake time required for Chicago-style pizza.

 Order famous Lou Malnati’s Pizzas to be delivered to your home, here!

 2. Chicago Hot Dog

-The next famous Chicago food that you absolutely must try are famous Chicago hot dogs.
+The next famous Chicago food that you absolutely must try is famous Chicago hot dogs.

 Chicago hot dogs are a local legacy, and once again, one may argue which restaurant or street stand serves up the best Chicago dog.

 Regardless, the classic version of the Chicago hot dog is a Vienna beef hot dog on a steamed poppy seed bun, topped with yellow mustard, relish, diced white onions, tomato wedges, a dill pickle spear, spicy sport peppers, a dash of celery salt — and most importantly, no ketchup.

 Though it sounds like an interesting (and perhaps surprising) mash-up of ingredients, the flavor combinations of the Chicago hot dog are impeccable.

 Loved by both kids and adults, the best restaurants to grab a Chicago hot dog are at America’s Dog & Burger (AD&B) located on Navy Pier, at Harry Caray on Magnificent Mile, or at one of the three Portillo’s located in downtown Chicago.